 What’s on offer: Two Thai dessert courses are available.
 Acquaint yourself with the process behind making thong yip (pinched golden egg yolk), thong yod (golden egg yolk drops), foi thong (golden egg yolk threads), tako (Thai pudding with coconut toppings), and ba bin (Thai-style coconut pancakes).

-Price: B7,000/two-day course (buy one, get one free courses in March); private classes are also available upon request
+Price: B7,000/two-day course (not available now); private classes are also available upon request

 Why here: Wandee Culinary Thai Cooking School, founded by Professor Wandee Na-songkhla back in 1993, is the first Thai cooking school to have been certified by the Ministry of Education.